 Quick Answer

-What Is a Medical Virtual Assistant? (vs Medical Scribe vs Receptionist)
+What Is a Virtual Medical Assistant? (vs Medical Scribe vs Receptionist)

 A medical scribe is a different role.
 Scribes shadow a provider during the encounter and write the clinical note in real time.
 They are often credentialed (CMA, RMA, or scribe-specific programs) because the work touches clinical decision support under provider sign-off.
 CFG medical VAs are not scribes.
 If you need real-time clinical documentation, hire a scribe; we do not pitch into that role.